 With the Barracuda 210 and 310, you can block or allow websites and subdomains as well as some applications, but you cannot capture the content of social media interactions as described above.
 To simply block or allow applications like Facebook Games, Flickr upload, LinkedIn Email and many more, see the BLOCK/ACCEPT > Web App Control page in the web interface.

 Use Case: Remote Filtering for Students and Offsite Users

 Remote Filtering with the Barracuda Web Security Gateway enables your IT department to provide and control content security beyond the perimeter of the IT infrastructure.
-To learn about options for managing and applying filtering policies to remote laptops, iOS devices and other computers, see Filtering Traffic for Offsite and Mobile Users.
+To learn about options for managing and applying filtering policies to remote laptops, Chromebooks and other computers, see Filtering Traffic for Offsite and Mobile Users.

 - Begin by deploying the Barracuda Web Security Gateway in your network, selecting your authentication mechanism, and testing out policies as described above.

 - After you have configured and tested block and allow policies and authentication, you're ready to test extending this protection to your remote laptop or iPad, for example.
 If your use case is:

 - Chromebooks - Configure the Barracuda Chromebook Security Extension using your G Suite admin console.

 - Remote laptops, PC and Macintosh computers – Install the Barracuda Web Security Agent on one of these devices, which synchronizes them with the Barracuda Web Security Gateway policies.
 See Barracuda Web Security Agent - How it Works and How to Install the Barracuda WSA with the Barracuda Web Security Gateway to get started.